• Stay in touch. Sign up for the 9seeds newsletter.

 While not all screens have had the gettext translation wrappers applied (notably the settings and paypal pages in wp-admin), everything else has been added.
 Expect a 1.5.x release early in 2013 that will be fully translatable.

 As such, we’re putting out a call for translators.
-We are willing to offer free lifetime use & upgrades of the WP Affiliate Manager to anyone who contributes a full translation in their own language.
+We are willing to offer free one-year licenses (with support & upgrades) for WP Affiliate Manager to anyone who contributes a full translation in their own language.
 We have a couple of people already talking to us about certain languages, so if you’re interested, please fill out the form on our translation page and let us know what language you’d like to help us add to WP Affiliate Manager!

 money_format() for Windows